Norway women's national handball team

 The Norway women's national handball team represents Norway at international handball competitions, and is governed by the Norges Håndballforbund (NHF).
-As of December 2024, Norway has been in 27 finals and is regarded as one of the finest women's national handball teams ever, with 34 medals.
+As of December 2025, Norway has been in 28 finals and is regarded as one of the finest women's national handball teams ever, with 35 medals.

 Norway women's national handball team holds the distinction in the sport for being the only handball team, on the women's side, and men's side, to have won the European Championship four consecutive times.
 Their 10 gold medals is a sports record.
 In 2011, they became the sport's third team and the second Women's team, following Denmark to have held all three titles simultaneously: The World Championship, the Olympic Championship and the Euro Championship.
 In 2015, they won the World Championship and have the distinction of the first Women's handball team to hold simultaneously international titles twice: the 2015 World Championship, the 2014 European Championship and the 2012 Olympic Championship.
+In 2025 they did it for the third time, simultaneously holding all three international titles.

-As of December 2024, they are the reigning triple European champions and the reigning Olympic champions.
+As of December 2025, they are the reigning triple European champions, the reigning World Champions and the reigning Olympic champions.